You are here

 Mine Detection Software Identifies Cancer Cells

-Adapted from Office of Naval Research
+Adapted from the Office of Naval Research

 Medical researchers at the University of Pennsylvania have demonstrated that software developed by a Duke University electrical engineer for finding and recognizing undersea mines can help doctors identify and classify cancer-related cells.